SolastaMods/SolastaUnfinishedBusiness/Documentation/SolastaClasses.md

 * Ki Points

 Starting at the 2nd level, your training allows you to harness the mystic energy of Ki.
 Your access to this energy is represented by a number of Ki points.
 Your monk level determines the number of points you have (2 at level 2, 3 at level 3, etc.)

+* Monk Weapon Specialization

+Select a new weapon type to become a monk weapon for you.

 * Patient Defense